Quasi-Einstein Metrics and a curvature identity associated with the Ricci flow: Introduction

 where $Q(\mathcal{R})=\mathcal{R}^2+\mathcal{R}^{\#}$ is a homogeneous quadratic polynomial in the components of $\mathcal{R}$.
 As an immediate consequence of the curvature evolution \cref{CE}, it follows that the curvature operator of an Einstein manifold $(M,g,\lambda)$ satisfies the following \textit{curvature identity}:

 (see \cite{BCI}, \cite{PTLRF} for more details about \cref{Eq11}).
-It is clear that if $g$ is a fixed point of \cref{RFE}, then the corresponding $\mathcal{R}$ is also a fixed point of \cref{CE}, both up to homothety.
-As a consequence, one would like to ask if and when the converse is true.
-More generally, if the curvature operator of a Riemannian manifold at each point, satisfies the following equation
+It is clear that if $g$ is a fixed point of \cref{RFE}, then the corresponding $\mathcal{R}$ is a fixed point of \cref{CE}, both up to homothety.
+This motivates us to ask if and when the converse is true. \textit{More generally, if the Riemann curvature operator $\mathcal{R}$ of a manifold $(M,g)$, is a fixed point of \cref{CE} up to a conformal factor, and in particular it satisfies the following equation at each point,

-for a constant $\mu \in \mathbb{R}$, must it necessarily be an Einstein manifold?
-It is straightforward to see that a locally symmetric space or a Riemannian product of Einstein manifolds satisfying \cref{CI1} reduces to an Einstein manifold.
-It is natural to seek more such Riemannian manifolds, if possible, beyond Einstein manifolds, that satisfy \cref{CI1}.
-Since Ricci solitons are generalized fixed points of the Ricci flow, one would like to know if there are non-trivial Ricci solitons satisfying \cref{CI1}.
-In fact, one would also like to pose this question for closed quasi-Einstein manifolds in general.
-To this end, we prove the following result. \begin{thm} If $(M,g,f,m,\lambda)$ is a closed quasi-Einstein manifold with $m \in \mathbb{N} \cup \{\infty\}$ and Riemann curvature operator $\mathcal{R}$, satisfying the following identity on $M$: where $\mu \in \mathbb{R}$, then $(M,g,f)$ is rigid. \end{thm} More generally, one would like to ask if $(M,g,\mathcal{R})$ satisfies the following equation
+for some smooth function $h \in C^{\infty}(M)$, then one would like to know when we can conclude $g$ to be a fixed point of \cref{RFE} upto homothety or equivalently, $g$ is Einstein.} We refer to \cref{CI1} as the \textit{Curvature identity}.\\ It is straightforward to see that a complete Riemannian manifold whose universal cover is a Riemannian product of non-flat Einstein manifolds satisfying the Curvature identity itself reduces to an Einstein manifold.
+However, a Riemannian product of Einstein manifolds where one of them is flat also satisfies the Curvature identity.
+It is natural to seek more Riemannian manifolds that satisfy the Curvature identity.
+We first observe the following. \begin{rmk} It is easy to check that a closed manifold $(M^{n},g)$ satisfying the Curvature identity for $h = \frac{2s}{n}$, where $s$ is the scalar curvature (not necessarily a constant) of $(M^{n},g)$, reduces to an Einstein manifold.
+In fact, taking the trace of the Curvature identity yields,